-Within a fortnight from this interview he with an awful force and suddenness upon him | Rodbury threw his arm around her, and sailed for Montreal, Rose and the intercourse with the other passengers, who "Oh Frank! my own, my dear husband!" might otherwise have marvelled at the manclams.
+Within a fortnight from this interview he intercourse with the other passengers, who cisms.
 N.B. -The fruits of some joke hatch- | the same ceremony with Mr. Fearless Gall. ers turn out to be veritable "chestnuts."

-A genuine "lusus nature."-A spelling-
+A genuine "lusus nature."
+A spelling-